Gabriella439/dhall-manual/manuscript/03-Defaults.md

         # No more `method` field
 ```

-Configuration files should preserve the user's intent and if we intend to select the default then we should omit the field.
-Omission ensures that we track possible future changes to the default value.
+At the time of this writing the default value of the `method` field is `merge`, but we do not want to hard-code the default in our configuration file.

-We can achieve a similar result by using the record completion operator, denoted by two colons: `::`.
+We can achieve a similar behavior in Dhall by using the record completion operator, denoted by two colons: `::`.
 This operator extends a record with default values for any missing fields so that we only need to specify non-default values.
 You can preview how this operator works using the following excerpt from this chapter's result:

 ```haskell
 ...